ARMmbed/mbed-os-5-docs/docs/porting/target/cmake.md

 set_property(GLOBAL PROPERTY MBED_TARGET_LINKER_FILE ${CMAKE_CURRENT_SOURCE_DIR}/${LINKER_FILE})
 ```

+#### ARMClang .sct file

+ARMClang6 requires updated preprocessor command in a scatter file.
+It is the very first line in the scatter file.
+Replace `armcc -E` with `#! armclang -E --target=arm-arm-none-eabi -x c -mcpu=cortex-m4` where `-mcpu` is set according to a target.

 ### Adding pre-compiled target libraries

 Pre-compiled libraries are added using `target_link_libraries`.
 The path must be prefixed with